- How Much Money Is Needed To Invest In Rental Property?

 Preparing Your Property – Leave Buyers & Tenants No Excuses To Negotiate

 You might wonder what could possibly happen if the buyer has absolutely no excuses to put in an obscene first offer that you feel is insulting your intelligence.
-To eliminate shooting yourself in the foot, here is a checklist to follow before showing off your property to prospects whether they are buyers or tenants.
+What if he had nothing legitimate to complain about?

 Plumbing & pipes